Joint Continuous and Discrete Model Selection via Submodularity: Constrained Optimization

 \subsection{Continuous Budget Constraints}

-As shown above, the Lov\`asz extension lets us handle problems with discrete budget constraints, so a natural next step is to consider continuous budget constraints.
-In particular, these are continuous functions $W:\mathbb{R}^n_{\geq 0}\rightarrow\mathbb{R}$, such that:
+As shown above, the Lov\`asz extension lets us handle problems with discrete budget constraints, so a natural next step is to consider continuous budget constraints, meaning continuous functions $W:\mathbb{R}^n_{\geq 0}\rightarrow\mathbb{R}$, such that:

 with each $W_i:\mathbb{R}_{\geq 0}\rightarrow\mathbb{R}$ a strictly increasing function.
 With this particular $W$, the regularized optimization problem \eqref{eq:regularized_case} with Lagrange multiplier $\mu\in\mathbb{R}_{\geq 0}$ becomes: